 CONDUCT OF THE HEARING.
-All arbitrators do not all conduct the arbitration hearing in a similar manner.
-The arbitration rules should be carefully reviewed in this regard.
-If these rules are vague as to how the hearing will be conducted, as many are, the user should request further information from the DR provider on the process to be used in advance of the hearing.
+Arbitrators do not all conduct arbitration hearings in a similar manner.
+The arbitration rules should be thoughtfully reviewed in this regard.
+If the rules are vague as to how the hearing will be conducted as many are, the user can request further information from the DR provider on the process to be used in advance of the hearing.

 Arbitrations resemble trials.
 Usually they take place in a large private conference room.
 Parties can be represented by counsel or can represent themselves.
 Insurance claims representatives can appear on behalf of their insureds at the arbitration hearing, or they can have defense counsel appear, often depending on the value and legal complexity of the case.

 OPENING STATEMENTS.
-Usually both parties or their counsel or representative are given an opportunity to make a brief opening statement outlining the evidence they expect to present at the hearing.
+Usually both parties, their counsel, or representative are given an opportunity to make a brief opening statement outlining the evidence they expect to present at the hearing.

 PRESENTING THE CASE.
-The claimant presents his or her case first.
+The claimant presents their case first.
 The arbitrator is empowered to administer oaths to all witnesses and the witnesses generally testify under the direct examination or questioning of their counsel or representative first.
-The opposing party or his counsel or representative will have the opportunity then to cross examine each witness.
+The opposing party, their counsel, or representative will have the opportunity then to cross examine each witness.
 At times, the arbitrator may also question the witnesses.

-After the claimant submits his case, the respondent has the opportunity to present witnesses and submit documents in support of his case.
-The claimant, or his counsel or representative, shall also have the right to cross examine any witness presented by the respondent.
+After the claimant submits their case, the respondent has the opportunity to present witnesses and submit documents in support of their side.
+The claimant, their counsel, or representative, shall also have the right to cross examine any witness presented by the respondent.